izdeby/nestedtensor/README.md

+PLEASE NOTE, NESTEDTENSORS ARE IN AN ACTIVE DEVELOPMENT AND EVERYTHING HERE IS A SUBJECT TO CHANGE.

 ## Motivation

 Many fields manipulate collections of Tensors of different shapes.
 For example, paragraphs of text, images of different sizes or audio files of different lengths.
-We don't have a first class abstraction that enables the concurrent manipulation of collections of this type of data.
+We don't have a first class abstrageneralizationction that enables the concurrent manipulation of collections of this type of data.
 We further often need to batch arbitrary data and operations for efficiency.

 ## Decription

-NestedTensor is an abstraction of torch tensor which allows working with data of different sizes and length.
+NestedTensor is an generalization of torch tensor which allows working with data of different sizes and length.

-In general, there are two cases for which NestedTensors provide computational representations.
+In general, there are two cases for which NestedTensors provide computational representations: list of tensors and lists of nestedtensors.

-**Lists of Tensors**
-Each Tensor constituent of the list it represents, if any, must be of its dtype, layout and device.
-The dimension of a constituent Tensor must be one less than the dimension of the NestedTensor.
-An empty list of Tensors yields a NestedTensor of dimension one.

 **Lists of NestedTensors**

+## Constraints
+ - Each Tensor constituent of the list it represents, if any, must be of its dtype, layout and device.
+ - The dimension of a constituent Tensor must be one less than the dimension of the NestedTensor.
+ - An empty list of Tensors yields a NestedTensor of dimension one.
-Each constituent NestedTensor must be of its dtype, layout and device.
-The dimension of a constituent NestedTensor must be one less than the dimension of the NestedTensor.
+ - Each constituent NestedTensor must be of its dtype, layout and device.
+ - The dimension of a constituent NestedTensor must be one less than the dimension of the NestedTensor.

 ## Prerequisites

 You will need this packages to be installed:

-- ipython
-- notebook
 - pytorch
 - torchvision
+- ipython (needed for examples)
+- notebook (needed for examples)

 If you have conda installed on your machine, you can install these via
 ```